wittevrongelthibaut/personal-website/src/routes/blog/blogCreationPost.md

 ## 🚀 How did I start?

-Firstly, I followed the Svelte tutorial on the Svelte website to get a general understanding of how Svelte works.
-After that, I looked at the SvelteKit documentation to get a general understanding of how SvelteKit works.
+Firstly, I followed the <Link url="https://svelte.dev/tutorial/basics">Svelte tutorial</Link> on the <Link url="https://svelte.dev/">Svelte</Link> website to get a general understanding of how Svelte works.
+After that, I looked at the <Link url="https://kit.svelte.dev/">SvelteKit</Link> documentation to get a general understanding of how SvelteKit works.

 Now, the important question was: "How do I start creating my blog?".
 So that's why I did the first thing every developer does when he/she starts on creating a new project.
 GOOGLING!